-The transportation and distribution of freight is a multi-billion dollar business in Canada and is generally described as both highly competitive and fragmented.
-All Business Units in this segment operate in a competitive environment with competitors ranging from small local or regional businesses to large international companies.
-The business is highly competitive requiring the Business Units to maintain good relations with both its customers and drivers.
-The business is also highly regulated requiring strict adherence to safety and governmental standards.
+Like our LTL segment, this business is also highly regulated requiring strict adherence to safety and governmental standards.
 Due to the nature of the industry, it is imperative that the Business Units have access to experienced and well-trained personnel.
-We believe that our size, accompanied by our operational systems, safety standards and policies, technology solutions and well structured balance sheet provide us with the ability to compete with any carrier in this market.
+We believe that our size, accompanied by our operational systems, safety standards and policies, technology solutions, existing real estate network and well-structured balance sheet provide us with the ability to compete with any carrier in this market and position ourselves strategically from a real property perspective.
 Furthermore and subject to regulatory requirements, we are positioned to consolidate complimentary or competing firms, if and when, such opportunities arise.